aris-infosec/ssd-recovery-resistance/README.md

 SHA-256 comparison
 ```

-This makes it possible to distinguish:
+The result can distinguish between:

 * exact recovery
 * partial/corrupted recovery
-* unrelated files
+* unrelated data
-* files recovered from different runs
+* files recovered from another run

 ---

 # PhotoRec Testing

-The generated files are intended to allow controlled recovery experiments.
+The generated test files are intended to allow controlled recovery experiments.

-A typical test workflow is:
+A typical workflow is:

 1. Run this tool.
 2. Wait for the selected profile to finish.
-3. Record the generated report and manifest.
+3. Preserve the generated report and manifest.
 4. Use a separate recovery environment where possible.
 5. Run PhotoRec against the test filesystem/device.
 6. Search recovered files for `WIPE-TEST` markers.
-7. Compare recovered files against the generated SHA-256 manifest.
+7. Compare recovered files against the SHA-256 manifest.
 8. Identify which Run/Pattern survived.

-Example recovery marker:
+Example:

 ```text
 WIPE-TEST